ccesarrod/FuzzyMicrosrvices/README.md

 Will decouple the front End.
 Each controller will become a Microservice
-When need will an Eventbus to handle events between Microservices
+The clients will contact a getway to get/pass date to the services